Bidens leptocephala: Description

-Bidens leptocephala is an annual herb up to 50 cm (20 inches) tall.
-Flower heads are sometimes borne one at a time, sometimes in groups of 2 or 3, each head yellow or white with disc florets and sometimes with ray florets.
-The species usually grows on streambanks.
+Bidens leptocephala is an annual herb that typically grows between 10 and 50 cm tall.
+The opposite leaf blades are 2 to 10 cm long by 1 to 6 cm wide.
+They are pinnately divided up to 2 times into linear segments.
+The leaf petioles are up to 4 cm in length.
+Flower heads are sometimes borne one at a time or in groups of 2 or 3, each head with whitish or yellowish disc florets and sometimes with up to 3 pale yellow ray florets.

+The species mainly flowers in September.